janezd/advent-of-code/README.md

 programming exercises suitable for beginners (at least the first week or two), learning new languages or remembering those you've forgot.

+### 2017

+I decided to learn Kotlin.
+I solved the first few tasks in Python to find the correct answer first, but then decided I don't need this kind of cheating.
+The code is probably far from idiomatic.
+I tried to use functional style as often as possible (within my newbie limitations).

 ### 2016

 I first implemented solutions in Python to find the correct answer and sometimes already to prototype the C-style solutions.
 Next I implemented the solution in C. Both serve mostly as preparation for the solution on Arduino.